1995 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1995 Penny Error List

-While most 1995 pennies circulate at face value, certain minting errors transform ordinary coins into valuable collectibles.
+While billions of 1995 pennies circulate at face value, a small number of minting errors can transform an ordinary coin into a valuable collectible worth hundreds or even thousands of dollars.

 1995 Doubled Die Obverse (RD) Price/Grade Chart